Hungon/BuildCache/README.md

 # Challenge
-the project to improve my coding skill.
+the project to explorer for improving build performance.